 Dining at Universal Studios Florida

 Universal Studios' fast-food restaurants are nothing special.
 Most menus offer a limited selection of theme park staples: burgers, pizza, pasta, chicken fingers, sandwiches and salads.
 The surprising thing is that the food quality isn't better, given the enormous competition coming from Disney.
 The mediocrity of the park's fast food is matched by the generic presentation of its restaurants.
 "American diner" theme?
 Check.
 New York Italian?
 Got that too.
 We're a little surprised there's not a Chinese take-out place next to a Laundromat in the San Francisco section of the park.
-The widely panned International Film and Food Festival was replaced in summer of 2013 by the much better Fast Food Boulevard featuring Springfield favorites like Krusty Burgers and Duff Beer.
+Fast Food Boulevard is the park's Simpsons-themed area featuring Springfield favorites like Krusty Burgers and Duff Beer.

 Universal Studios offers two sit-down restaurants: Finnegan's Bar and Grill in the New York section of the park, and Lombard's Seafood Grille in the San Francisco area.
 Finnegan's menu includes burgers and wings — typical bar food — as well as fish-and-chips and other takes on Irish cuisine.
 Stick to the burgers.
 Lombard's is the better restaurant, but it's not in the same league as the Disney's Hollywood Brown Derby.